apache/spark/docs/streaming-programming-guide.md

 processed before shutdown.
 Then the upgraded application can be started, which will start processing from the same point where the earlier application left off.
-Note that this can be done only with input sources that support source-side buffering (like Kafka, and Flume) as data needs to be buffered while the previous application down and the upgraded application is not yet up.
+Note that this can be done only with input sources that support source-side buffering (like Kafka, and Flume) as data needs to be buffered while the previous application was down and the upgraded application is not yet up.
 And restarting from earlier checkpoint information of pre-upgrade code cannot be done.
 The checkpoint information essentially contains serialized Scala/Java/Python objects and trying to deserialize objects with new, modified classes may lead to errors.
 In this case, either start the upgraded app with a different checkpoint directory, or delete the previous checkpoint directory.

+### Other Considerations
+{:.no_toc}
+If the data is being received by the receivers faster than what can be processed, you can limit the rate by setting the [configuration parameter](configuration.html#spark-streaming) `spark.streaming.receiver.maxRate`.

 ***

 ## Monitoring Applications